-- Plan and Track– A tool that let’s you to plan and track a project at the same time is invaluable.
+- Plan and Track– Tools that let you plan and track a project at the same time is invaluable.
 By design Gantt was created to help plan a project, track its progress and update the plan when changes are needed.
-It shows critical path which is a great tool for understanding project’s estimated end date.
+It shows the critical path which is a great tool for understanding project’s estimated end date.
 It also shows multiple tasks happening at the same time for the same resource.
 This information could be used to balance resources in a project.

 - Support dependencies– The most critical aspects of getting project planning right is to utilize dependencies and get their relationship right.
-The graphic nature of Gantt makes it easy to set and monitor dependencies.
-If a task one dependency or many it really does not matter, all are shown nicely in the graph.
+Because of the graphic nature of Gantt, it easy to set and monitor dependencies.
+If a task has one dependency or many it really does not matter, all are shown nicely in the graph.

 - Clarity– Nothing makes complex issues or process more clear and understandable than a picture.
-The entire timeline is shown in an single sheet.
+The entire timeline is shown on a single sheet.
 The start and due dates of tasks are shown perfectly using a time bar.
 Even the progress of the task could be shown on the bar by showing what percentage of the task is done already.

 - Time management– Gantt is a superb scheduling tool.
 It shows the planned start and end of the project based on how long all tasks in the project will take and their interrelationship.
 The project manager can experiment with tasks to find the shortest possible end date for the project.

 - Keep Everyone on the same page- Gantt absolutely eliminates the confusion that comes when discussing project or task start and due dates.
-Same chart is shared by all team members and the end goal is clear to everyone.
-The delivery date is show clearly and with no ambiguity.
+The Same chart is shared by all team members and the end goal is clear to everyone.
+The delivery date shows clearly and with no ambiguity.

 - Accountability– In a good Gantt chart software each member’s tasks are shown clearly and the progress of what percentage of a task is completed is marked on the bar and is updated in real time.
-This bring accountability to the project.
-All stake holders in the project have access to this chart, so nothing is hidden from anybody.
+This brings accountability to the project.
+All stakeholders in the project have access to this chart, so nothing is hidden from anybody.

-- Coordination– Gantt makes it easier to coordinate project issues between project manager and other stake holders in the project.
-It make it easy to see the effect of an event on the whole project and let’s project manager and her team to experiment with different scenarios.
+- Coordination– Gantt makes it easier to coordinate project issues between the project manager and other stakeholders in the project.
+It makes it easy to see the effect of an event on the whole project and let’s project manager and her team experiment with different scenarios.

 - Flexibility– Software allows to update the chart anytime.
-If issues arise it is real easy to update the chart.
-If a task is running late, it effect are shown on the rest of the tasks in the project.
+If issues arise it is really easy to update the chart.
+If a task is running late, its effect is shown on the rest of the tasks in the project.

-- Helps you get organised– A side benefit of the Gantt is that it helps you the project manager get organized.
-You need to breakdown the project to small tasks, estimate duration and with the help of the chart figure out how to make the flow smoother and reach the final milestone.
+- Helps you get organized– A side benefit of the Gantt is that it helps you the project manager get organized.
+You need to break down the project into small tasks, estimate the duration and with the help of the chart figure out how to make the flow smoother and reach the final milestone.